WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 isPublished: false
 ---

-From the sessions at WWDC 2023, we've learned that Swift Macro aims to:
+From the sessions at WWDC 2023, we learned that Swift Macro aims to:

 - Eliminate boilerplates
 - Make tedious things easy
 - Share with other developers in packages

-However, these goals are not exclusive to Swift Macro; they are common targets for most common language features in Swift such as function, type and module.
+However, these goals aren't unique to Swift Macro.
+They are common objectives for many language features in Swift, such as functions, types, and modules.
 One could argue that all high-level programming languages aspire to these ends.
 There must be something else that Swift Macro excels at; otherwise, it would be redundant.